-Just over a year ago, Operation Christmas Child delivered shoeboxes to the children of Bonanamo, a coastal fishing village in Papua New Guinea.
-Amidst the beautiful palm trees and white sand beach of Bonanamo, daily life was far from easy.
-Villagers had little or no access to safe drinking water and were constantly at risk of sickness and even death from drinking dirty water.
+When Operation Christmas Child shoeboxes were delivered to the children of Bonanamo, a coastal fishing village in Papua New Guinea. daily life was far from easy.
+Amidst the beautiful palm trees and white sand beach of Bonanamo, villagers had little or no access to safe drinking water and were constantly at risk of sickness and even death from drinking dirty water.

-As a result of the shoebox distribution, in the past year Living Light Gospel Church, our partner in Papua New Guinea, has built five wells in Bonanamo and today, the entire village has access to safe water!
+As a result of the shoebox distribution, our partner in Papua New Guinea, built five wells in Bonanamo and today, the entire village has access to safe water!

 For the opening ceremony, the people of Bonanamo prepared food and organised a formal celebration with dancing from the children and speeches from the village elders.
 Packs of tools and instruction manuals for maintaining the wells were presented to the leaders of the village by our partner.
-The Foursquare Church also gave two cooking ovens to the community.
-These will help the people safely prepare food and will provide a source of income as they can bake and sell bread and other food.
+A local church partner also gave two cooking ovens to the community which will help the people prepare food safely and also provide a source of income as they can bake and sell bread and other food.

-Today, the people of Bonanamo have safe water to drink.
-But more importantly, they have a new beginning.
-Thanks to your support these villagers have full access to safe drinking water.
+Today, the people of Bonanamo have an abundance of safe water to drink.
+Thanks to your support these villagers have unrestricted access to safe drinking water.